ashhhleyyy/disrev/README.md

 ## TODO list
 - [ ] Bridge embeds both ways (waiting for revolt.py to implement embeds)
 - [ ] Use webhooks on revolt side for custom username+avatar when they are implemented
+- [ ] (Maybe) bridge attachments by uploading to the other platform rather than just sending a link